Federal District Court of Western Virginia

 It is important to note that decisions by either the East or West Virginia trial courts may be appealed to the Richmond-based Fourth Circuit United States Court of Appeal.
 This court usually hears cases by three senior judges determined by random selection.

-The office of Scrofano Law has been working with the judges and prosecutors in the state court and fourth circuit courts for years.
-Hire a criminal defense attorney who understands the trial process to the appeals system to help with your case.
+Scrofano Law PC has been working with the judges and prosecutors in the state court and fourth circuit courts for years.
+Hire a criminal defense attorney who understands the trial process and the appeals system to help with your case.

-Established in 1802 when the District of Columbia and the territories were under the control of Congress, the Virginia State Federal Court is a federal court in Virginia with jurisdiction over civil and criminal cases.
+Established in 1802 when the District of Columbia and the territories were under the control of Congress, the federal court in Virginia has jurisdiction over civil and criminal cases.
 The court was created by an Act of Congress on July 20, 1802, to serve as a federal trial court for the District of Columbia.

 Throughout history, Virginia was divided into judicial districts.
 Today, it has two federal district courts: the Eastern District Court of Virginia and the Western District Court of Virginia.

-The Virginia State Federal Courts hear both criminal and civil cases.
+The courts hear both criminal and civil cases.
 However, there are certain conditions.
-V.A.
-Federal Courts hold jurisdiction over cases that are known as diversity jurisdiction as well as over federal question jurisdiction cases.
+VA Federal Courts hold jurisdiction over cases that are known as diversity jurisdiction as well as over federal question jurisdiction cases.
 For example, diversity jurisdiction cases involve civil cases when citizens are from different states, and their claims exceed $75,000.

 Federal jurisdiction can also arise if a crime breaks both state and federal laws and if the federal government is a party in the case.
 In addition, federal courts also have jurisdiction over cases controlled by federal law, such as copyrights, bankruptcy, and patents.

-If you have a case at the Virginia State Federal court, the Scrofano Law firm has lawyers well versed in the law and an understanding of the legal system.
+If you have a case at the Virginia Federal court, Scrofano Law PC has lawyers who are well-versed in the law and have an understanding of the legal system.

 How to Look Up Virginia Court Records